zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Marissa’s says, “Then how about medals?”
 A “medal” (medal) is a flat, often circular or round piece of metal (metal) that has w ords or images on it.
 It often looks like a little coin, and this round metal is t ypically worn on your shirt or jacket.
 Sometimes the medal is worn over your neck.
 If you win a gold medal at the Olympics, you get a large round metal.
 Once aga in, you’ve probably seen these.
 They look like big coins that you wear aroun d your neck with a ribbon, a piece of fabric that is connected to the metal.

 Santiago says, “We can’t afford good ones,” meaning  good-quality medals, “and nobody wants a cheap” – inexpensive, that is – “pla stic medal.”
 Marisa says, “So I guess plaques are out, too?”
-A “plaque” (plaque) is usually a square or, in any case, rectangular piece of wood or metal that has t he name of the contest and often the name of the winner on it.
+A “plaque” (plaque) is usually a square or, in any case, rectangular piece of wood or metal that has the name of the contest and often the name of the winner on it.
 When Marissa sa ys, “plaques are out,” she means that plaques are not possible either.
 Santiag o says, “I’m afraid so,” meaning yes, plaques are out, too.

 He then continues, “I was thinking of ribbons” (rib bons).
 A “ribbon” is a small rectangular piece of cloth, often with words on it – again, similar to a plaque except it’s made out of cloth and is much less expe nsive, much cheaper.
 Marissa says, “I guess ribbons would be okay.
 After all, it ’s the praise and recognition that matters.”
 Marissa is saying the actual prize is not  so important.
 It’s the “praise” – the saying of good things about you or whoever wins  – “and recognition that matters.”